Taco seasoning (can buy packaged seasoning (Trader Joes has a great Taco Seasoning Mix) or use the following:

 Follow these basics and your wooden spatula will stay smooth, sanitary, and ready for years of sautéing.

-Will it absorb flavors or smells?
+Will the wood spatulas absorb flavors or smells?

 Not Pat the Spatula's style!
 Pat's eco-friendly beechwood body has a tight grain that helps keep funky odors and flavors from sticking around.
 So go ahead—whip up garlicky pastas, spicy stir-fries, or sweet caramel.
 I’ll stay fresh and ready for whatever’s next.
 Just give me a good hand wash and let me dry out between adventures.